dnote/dnote/SELF_HOSTING.md

 Replace `$user`, `$WebURL`, `$DBUser`, and `$DBPassword` with the actual values.

-Optionally, if you would like to send spaced repetitions throught email, populate `SmtpHost`,  `SmtpUsername`, and `SmtpPassword`.
+Optionally, if you would like to send spaced repetitions throught email, populate `SmtpHost`, `SmtpPort`, `SmtpUsername`, and `SmtpPassword`.

 2. Reload the change by running `sudo systemctl daemon-reload`.
 3. Enable the Daemon  by running `sudo systemctl enable dnote`.`